LovesTha/LovesTha.github.io/_posts/2007-01-08-beating-dragonstorm.markdown

 - magic
 ---

 I've been playing a Goblins Storm deck in standard for a little while now, and I love it.
 The number of decks that just fold to Blood Moon is quite scary.
-The biggest problem is that Dragonstorm isn't disrupted by Blood Moon and is quick enough to kill before Goblins does (combo should beat agro), and I can't think of anything that is likely to help Mono Red beat Dragonstorm.
+The biggest problem is that Dragonstorm isn't disrupted by Blood Moon and is quick enough to kill before Goblins does (combo should beat aggro), and I can't think of anything that is likely to help Mono Red beat Dragonstorm.

 In fact the only deck type I can think of that has a consistent method of disrupting it is discard.
 Discard seams to be the only proactive way to destroy the combo deck and all the reactive ways are defeated by Gigadrowse.